Last updated on May 25th, 2020

 Some important points to remember here are:

-- All the documents must be photocopied and notarized
+- All the documents must be high-resolution colour scans unless the documents themselves are black and white.

 - You should stitch multiple pages into single PDF for each qualification and employer.
 You can use online tools such as PDFMerge to do this for free.

-- If your academic scorecard contains short codes for subject, you need to provide transcript listing subject names too.
-For example, if your score card contains subject name such as CS-51, you must provide transcript describing what CS-51 is.
+- If your academic scorecard contains shortcodes for the subject, you need to provide transcript listing subject names too.
+For example, if your scorecard contains subject name such as CS-51, you must provide a transcript describing what CS-51 is.

 - You should not use password-protected PDF files

-- For a non-English document, you need to submit English translation from accredited authority
+- For a non-English document, you need to submit English translation from an accredited authority

 Moving To Australia Series